 Updated November 11, 2021

-The current gluten-free diet craze is unhealthy for those who do not need it—those without celiac disease.
-In search of weight loss and/or feeling better, millions of Americans risk becoming sicker and fatter by increasing their intake of gluten-free products.
-Estimates are as high as 15 to 25 percent of consumers in the US want gluten-free food, with the global market of gluten-free products approaching $2.6 billion in 2010.
+The current gluten-free diet craze is unhealthy for those who do not need it.
+In search of weight loss or feeling better, millions of Americans risk becoming sicker and fatter by increasing their intake of gluten-free products.

 The definitive diagnosis of celiac disease is made by a bowel biopsy showing damage to the intestinal lining (villous atrophy).
 Blood tests (endomysial and tissue transglutaminase antibodies) help support the diagnosis.
 The cornerstone of treatment is lifelong adherence to a strictly gluten-free diet.